danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-09-building-a-tvos-app-in-swiftui.md

 defagos: https://twitter.com/defagos
 ---

-In this post, I'll discuss how I built a movie-streaming app for tvOS in SwiftUI, for the Swedish public library video streaming service [Cineasterna]({{page.cineasterna}}).
+In this post, I'll discuss how I built a movie-streaming app for tvOS in SwiftUI, for the Swedish streaming service [Cineasterna]({{page.cineasterna}}), which lets people stream videos using their public library card.

 ![A screenshot of the app]({{page.assets}}image.jpg)